 TOURIST WARNING: Human Organ Trafficking in Vietnam - free link.

 Snakes in Vietnam

 30,000 Vietnamese farmers get bitten every year by snakes.
-There is no complete record as to how many die each year.
+There is no complete record as to how many people die each year.

 King cobras are fast and extremely agile and usually prey upon other snakes and rodents.
 There are several species of cobra snakes in Vietnam.

 The venom is a neruotoxin which attacks the central nervous system.
-Thanks to the introduction of anti-venom's, it is estimated that King Cobras are responsible for approximately 5 recorded deaths each year.
+Thanks to the introduction of anti-venom's, it is estimated that King Cobras are only responsible for approximately 5 recorded deaths each year.